cmusphinx/cmusphinx.github.io/wiki/longaudioalignment.md

 ---
 layout: page
+title: Long Audio Alignment: OverView
 ---
-# Long Audio Alignment: OverView

 Aligning audio input with it's corresponding text is a well studied research problem in speech processing.This page contains an overview of the current